Divyae52/Obsidian/D&D/DND Markdown/compendium/classes/Artificer/artificer.md

 	Artificers in the City of Sigil share discoveries from throughout the multiverse, and from there, the gnome artificer Vi runs a cosmos-spanning business that hires adventurers to fix problems that others deem unfixable.
 In Vi’s home world, Eberron, magic is harnessed as a form of science and deployed throughout society, largely as a result of the wondrous ingenuity of artificers.
 ### Creating an Artificer

 To create an artificer, consult the following subsections, which give you hit points, proficiencies, and starting equipment.
-Then look at the Artificer table to see which features you get at each level.
+Then look at [[#The Artificer Table|the Artificer table]] to see which features you get at each level.
 The descriptions of those features appear in the “Artificer Features” section.

 #### Quick Build